sagemath/sagewiki_to_gh-2022-10-10/devel/LatexToWorksheet.md

 == jsMath Safe Boxes Edit ==

 For Sage versions prior to 4.3.3.alpha0 (sagenb prior to 0.7.5) it is necessary to slightly tweak the jsMath configuration in Sage.
 It is a one-character edit.
 You can still view the sections, but "reasons" given in math displays (generally in proofs) won't render right and you will see lots of "@a()" stuff.
-This will be fixed once [[http://trac.sagemath.org/sage_trac/ticket/8202 | Trac 8202]] is merged, which is slated for Sage 4.3.2.
-So check the ticket and check your version of Sage ({{{sage --version}}}) and maybe you don't need to do this.
+This was fixed in [[http://trac.sagemath.org/sage_trac/ticket/8202 | Trac 8202]] for Sage 4.3.3.
+Check your version of Sage with {{{sage --version}}}.

 The file to edit is
 {{{